My shopping cart

 Sammie Ardito Rivera (she/they) is a Leech Lake Band of Ojibwe member and has paternal ties to White Earth.
 She received a Bachelor’s in Applied Indigenous Studies with an emphasis in Traditional Ecological Knowledge at Northern Arizona University and her movement education, working with diverse communities across the United States on social and economic justice, climate resiliency and sustainability, and Indigenous sovereignty.
 For the past decade, she worked at Marnita’s Table, a Minnesota-based non-profit bringing together diverse groups to address social and policy concerns and amplify marginalized voices.
 She is currently honing her skills in the Master of Human Rights Program to pivot to full-time work in research supporting the advancement of social change, the interdependence of oppression, and the imperative to transcend our community silos and national boundaries in addressing the urgent issues of our era.

-Administrative Systems Specialist
+Administrative Systems & Communications Specialist

 Ray Young-Longdon is a biracial, queer artist, educator, and organizer currently based in Saint Paul, MN.
 Growing up in Wisconsin, Ray’s early experiences with their family’s involvement in disability justice, education advocacy, and respect for land and water, has moved them in their continued work as artist, educator, and farmer.